 I honestly can't believe we are in the last weeks of Jan already.
 Gosh.
-I am still writing the date with the 19 at the end...
+I am still writing "2019" at the end of the date.

-I had a pretty challenging period since November with the flat move and after that the peak season in the shop (first Christmas' madness, then sales' madness, now stocktake's madness) and I ended up doing less of the things I know will balance out the stress due to some laziness and procrastination, which are working out, writing and cleaning.
+I had a pretty challenging period since November with the flat move, the peak season at work (first Christmas' madness, then sales' madness, now stocktake madness) and I ended up doing less of the things I know will balance out the stress due to laziness and procrastination, which are working out, writing and cleaning.
 The classic: "I am tired today, I will do it tomorrow."

 It's ok, we are human beings.
-Whatever the goal is, sometimes we find obstacles on the path and that affects our journey.
+Whatever your goal is, sometimes we are in a bad mood or we find obstacles on the path.

-Now that I am finally getting back on track, I wanted to share with you some of my tips to stay motivated or how to find your motivation back after a moment of weakness.
+Now that I am finally getting back on track, I wanted to share with you some of my tips to stay motivated or how to find your motivation back when you think you can't.

-Sometimes you just need some time.
-A few days for yourself when you don't have to think about anything that it not what to watch on Netflix.
+Sometimes you just need more time.
+A few days for yourself when you don't have to think about anything that it is not what to watch on Netflix.
 Just do it.
 Book a holiday if you can, or a weekend at the spa.
-Don't worry about the money: it is well spend to recharge.
+Don't worry about the money: it is well spent to recharge.

-It is not just about the jeans, is because I want to feel good in my own skin.
+It is not just about fitting in the jeans, it is because I want to feel good in my own skin.
 Also, it makes me feel stronger, more confident and healthier overall.
 I can feel my posture improving after a few weeks of regular stretching and work out, and my immune system too.
-The best part though, is that working out helps me to relax and wash away anxiety and stress not only from my body, but also from my mind which is the most important thing for me.
+The best part though is that working out helps me to relax and wash away anxiety and stress not only from my body but also from my mind, which is the most important thing for me.

 -Don't be too hard on yourself: